TonyBermea/TonyBermea/README.md

 - 📫 How to reach me: **Hello@tonybermea.dev**

-- ⚡ Fun fact: **Once an employer asked me if he could call me "Ton" for no reason.**
+- ⚡ Fun fact: **Once an employer asked me if he could call me "Ton" for no reason.
+I said "K"**

 <h3 align="left">Languages and Tools:</h3><br />